-How To Connect your Amazon Fire TV Stick to WiFi Without the Remote
+How To Connect Your Amazon Fire TV Stick to WiFi Without the Remote

-Method one: use an HDMI-CEC remote
+Use an HDMI-CEC remote

 HDMI-CEC stands for HDMI-Consumer Electronics Control, and it is a relatively new standard for consumer electronics that allows for a high degree of interoperability between devices that connect via HDMI.
 For example, say you have a Chromecast connected to your TV, and your TV’s input mode is currently set to a DVD player connected on another HDMI port.
 If you instruct the Chromecast to start playing something on the TV, it will automatically change the input on the TV to the Chromecast’s input without you having to find the remote and change the setting yourself.
 So how does this help you?